hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

   workout schedule is somehow disturbed due to travel, time off etc. I'll make travel decisions, and choose hotels based upon the gyms available nearby so that I can make sure I get some exercise in even if I am on vacation.
-During my last few trips to India, I even packed my bags full of protein powder (it took up more space than my clothes!) just so I could keep my diet and workout schedule on point during a month of travel.
+During my last few trips to India, I even packed my bags full of protein powder just so I could keep my diet and workout schedule on point during a month of travel (it took up more space than my clothes!).
     - I like vacations which involve a lot of physical exercise (walking, hiking, biking, tennis, etc.) so I can at least keep my cardio up even if I'm out of the gym